-15-foot Gandelow.
-This years’ project is completed!
-We have finished building a 15-foot (4.5 metres) long Irish gandelow and it was launched at the end of June 2017.
-We have devoted a special page on this website to it.
+16-foot Gandelow completed.
+We finished building a 16-foot (4.8 metres) long Irish gandelow and it was launched at the end of June 2017, and a second version in 2019.
+We have devoted a special page to these boats.
 The page documents the design and build process, the launch ceremony and the boat sailing.
 We hope you find it interesting!

 Types of Boats built or Restored

 Our interest in is small (10-24 foot long, 3 to 7 metres) boats made mostly of wood in a traditional manner.
-The designs we use reflect regional variations, such as that of the Irish gandelow - featured in our recent publications and shown below.
+The designs we use reflect regional variations, such as that of the Irish gandelow - featured in our publications and shown below.
 This boat usually comes in two sizes: 23-foot (7 metres) and 18-foot (5.4 metres) long.
 At present, detailed plans are only available for the 23-foot version.
-In February and March 2016 WoodenBoat magazine, in America, published two of our articles about the recent programmes of gandelow building in Ireland.
-Plans for the 15-foot boat will be published in 2018.
+In February and March 2016 WoodenBoat magazine, in America, published two of our articles about gandelow building in Ireland.
+Dimensions of the 16-foot boat were published in 2019.

 The techniques used in building boats have evolved down the centuries but have many common features.
 Before steel was used for construction building a boat involved: